 If you start with good, rich soil, browallia will only need moderate fertilization.
 Apply a low-nitrogen fertilizer a couple of times during the growing season.
 As with too much water, excess fertilizer will result in mostly foliage instead of flowers.

-Grown in containers however, browallia needs more frequent fertilization, about once a month depending on frequency of watering.
+Grown in containers, however, browallia needs more frequent fertilization, about once a month depending on the frequency of watering.

 It is possible to overwinter your container plants if you have a large, south-facing window.
 Bring them indoors before nighttime temperatures fall below 40 degrees Fahrenheit, and cut the plants back to a manageable size.
 Keep the soil consistently moist but not wet.